How READcycle works, step by step

 • Sales tricks.

-• Some books sold best when they are bundled together with ribbon - you can do this ahead of time.
+• Some books sell best when they are bundled together with ribbon - you can do this ahead of time

 Organize, Donate, Sell